Quadriffis/immortal-millionaire/1 - lose weight.md

 | Protein | Fat (ish) |
 | Fiber | Sugars |

 Fat is an interesting one.
 It does trigger the satiety response, but the effect is **delayed**.
-Basically it fill you, but only after half an hour or so.
+Basically it will fill you, but only after half an hour or so.

 An interesting technique based on the satiety system is taking 30 grams of protein within 30 minutes of waking.
 It suppresses apetite for a good amount of time.

 ### Glycemic index

 Your body transforms all carbohydrates into sugar.
-This is why all carbohydrates increase your blood sugar levels, but fats do not.
+This is why all carbohydrates increase your blood sugar levels, but fats and proteins do not.

 Depending on the carbohydrate type and it's packaging your blood sugar will spike to different degrees.